aravindk2604/turtlebot3_blockly_wiki/docs/source/about.rst

 - Waffle
 - Burger

 Waffle comes with an Intel :sup:`®` RealSense :sup:`TM` camera for 3D perception and the Burger doesn't.
-All other sensors are available in both models.
+All other sensors remain the same in both models.
 The Burger is a stacked up model of the TurtleBot3 whereas  Waffle has a wider base (perhaps intentionally named after the way they look).

 `Waffle <https://dabit.industries/products/turtlebot-3-waffle>`_
 ****************************************************************